carvoyant/api-documentation/source/api-reference/resources/event-notification.rst

 *Sample JSON Response*

 .. note::
-   This response only includes the properties that are common to all EventTypes.
+   This response only includes the properties that are common to all :doc:`../data-type/event-type` .
 It is not a complete response.
-Refer to the EventType for the detailed list of what properties are returned for the notification.
+Refer to the :doc:`../data-type/event-type` page for the detailed list of what properties are returned for the notification.

 ::